brminnick/AccelerometerApp/README.md

 # Accelerometer App

-Thanks to [Xamarin.Essentials](https://docs.microsoft.com/xamarin/essentials/?WT.mc_id=none-SyncFusionBlog-bramin) and [SyncFusion's Circular Gauge](https://www.syncfusion.com/products/xamarin/circular-gauge) control, creating a mobile app that monitors the accelerometer data has never been easier!
+Thanks to [Xamarin.Essentials](https://docs.microsoft.com/xamarin/essentials?WT.mc_id=AccelerometerApp-github-bramin) and [SyncFusion's Circular Gauge](https://www.syncfusion.com/products/xamarin/circular-gauge) control, creating a mobile app that monitors the accelerometer data has never been easier.

 Let's take a look at how to implement this control in a Xamarin.Forms app.